davmac314/dasynq/README.md

 a multi-threaded client program, and it is written in C++; furthermore the API is designed to allow the creation of extremely robust clients.

-Right now, the library is in its infancy and is not well tested nor documented.
-The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (in theory - only tested on OpenBSD).
+The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (in theory - only tested on OpenBSD!) as well as Mac OS X.

+*Dasynq is currently in a pre-release state*.
+The build system and documentation are not yet complete.
+The implementation is largely complete but has not been widely tested in production and has some minor known issues.

 ## Event loops